bootsareme/Runtime-Speed-Test/README.md

 # C++ Runtime Benchmark Test
-A command line utility tool that test's your C++ runtime environment.
+A command line utility tool that tests your C++ runtime environment.
 The program will make your computer undergo a series of 5 different benchmark diagnostics.

 <h2>How to use?</h2>
 This program is designed to be used as a CLI utility tool.
 That means you cannot run the .exe file without using command prompt.
 The basic startup command for this program is